|

 (compare Miluo)

 The Historical Atlas of China, Vols.
-VI (Song dynasty, map 63/4) and VII (Yuan dynasty, map 32/3) show this flowing into the 沅水 Yuan River just before it enters 洞庭湖 Dongting Lake from the southwest.
+VI (Song dynasty, map 63/4) and VII (Yuan dynasty, map 32/3) show a river of this name flowing into the 沅水 Yuan River just before it enters 洞庭湖 Dongting Lake from the southwest.
 The name Canglang does not seem to be in any of the other volumes.

 On the other hand, 18460.17 滄浪 Canglang has two entries, neither associated with the above: